cdpxe/WendzelNNTPd/docs/docs/configuration.md

 In the configuration file you will find a parameter called **database-engine**.
 You can choose to use either MySQL or SQLite as the backend storage system by appending either **sqlite** or **mysql**.
-Experimental support for PostgreSQL can be activiated with **postgres**.
+Experimental support for PostgreSQL can be activated with **postgres**.
 ```ini
 database-engine mysql
 ```